Eight years ago, I swore I would never get another tattoo but recently, I got an arrow tattoo. The arrow tattoo has a variety of meanings for me.

 what can the righteous do?”

 As I read this verse, my pain made sense.
-My faith tells me an invisible enemy shoots arrows at me - arrows like cancer and my parent's divorce, abuse and suffering.
+My faith tells me an invisible enemy shoots arrows at me - arrows like cancer and my broken family.
 It's not people behind my pain, but the enemy causing havoc any way he can.

 My strong defense